airbnb/backpack/README.md

     \____/ \__,_|\___|_|\_\ .__/ \__,_|\___|_|\_(_) |___/
                           | |                    _/ |
                           |_|                   |__/

-    A backpack full of UI components for your Backbone.js projects

-### Grab your Backpack and get some nice Views
+    A backpack full of UI components for your Backbone.js projects.
+Grab your backpack and get some nice Views.

-## Work in Progress.

 ## Development